openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ## Summary

+In an effort to reduce the amount of time Red Hat engineers spend directly involved with third party engagements, adding new platforms into the OpenShift product, this enhancement describes how we will add a new `External` platform type that will allow third parties to self-serve and integrate with OpenShift without the need to modify any core payload components and without the need for direct involvement of OpenShift engineers.

+## Motivation

 Historically, the k8s project contained plenty of code for handling integration with various cloud providers (AWS, GCP, vSphere).
 These pieces were developed and released along with the k8s as a part of a core, however, over time, the community concluded that this approach does not scale and manages well and should be changed.